usnistgov/ML5G-PS-005/README.md

 To download the training dataset for the ITU-Challenge:

-* Execute the matlab script dataset/downloadDataset.m or the phyton script dataset/downloadDataset.py .
+* Execute the matlab script dataset/downloadDataset.m or the phyton script dataset/downloadDataset.py.
-In case of problems in downloading the dataset, please send an email to the authors.
+In case of problems in downloading the dataset, you can request temporary access to download the data at https://drive.google.com/drive/folders/1jGtE3UtdqgEkBojJ8OS7rYHA0H7kf6OW?usp=sharing

 ## Contributing